sapna1309/Myntra-Clone/README.md

 ## Getting Started

 This project was built using React v 17.0.2, Redux v 4.1.1, Chakra UI, CSS, JavaScript, React Router Dom, Firebase.
-It is a time & task management web application and for running on your local environment you should follow these guidelines.
+It is an e-commerce web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites